 - 1. An understanding of current products available for adhesion ("bonding") to tooth tissue and other substrates; - 2.
 Knowledge of appropriate product selection for different scenarios to optimise adhesion; - 3.
 An appreciation of the importance of substrate control; - 4.
 An understanding of non-invasive and minimally invasive techniques for management of anterior aesthetic problems; - 5.
 Knowledge of current concepts of resin infiltration and micro-abrasion; - 6.
 An understanding of when to use cosmetic contouring to achieve a more ideal embrasure form; - 7.
-An introduction to introducing adult orthodontic treatment into general dental practice; - 8.
-An understanding of orthodontic assessment in the adult patient; - 9.
-An appreciation for how simple orthodontics can reduce or eliminate the need for tooth preparations; 10.
-An overview of different systems for tooth whitening and an appreciation of when to use which one; - 11.
+An overview of different systems for tooth whitening and an appreciation of when to use which one; - 8.
 An introduction to the skills of patient expectation management using bleaching as the treatment.